Mount Kinney

 Mount Kinney, is a 1996 m mountain in the Miscinchinka Ranges of the Hart Ranges in the Northern Rocky Mountains.

-The mountain is named after Canadian Army Gunner Albert Lloyd Kinney, from Prince George, BC; serving with 2nd Canadian Division, 3 Light A.A.
+It is named after Canadian Army Gunner Albert Lloyd Kinney, from Prince George, BC; serving with 2nd Canadian Division, 3 Light A.A.
 Regiment, Royal Canadian Artillery when he was killed in action 8 August 1944, age 26, during Operation Totalize.
 He is buried at Bretteville-Sur-Laize Canadian War Cemetery, grave VI, F, 11.